shaggy8871/frame/README.md

 4. A closure
 5. A class method array in the format `array($object, $methodName)`.
 If the method is static, `$object` can be a string, otherwise it must be an instantiated object.

-If the project's default `routeResponder` responds with the name of a controller class, the controller is instantiated and inspected for its own `routeResponder` method.
+If the project's default `routeResolver` responds with the name of a controller class, the controller is instantiated and inspected for its own `routeResolver` method.
 This allows each controller to take charge of its own routing rules, rather than relying on a project-centric approach.

-**RouteResponder example**
+**RouteResolver example**
 ```php
 <?php